Would you survive the Palace of the Butterfly?

 I’ve written a book.
 Can you read it / help me get it published?

-I started out on a site called AbsoluteWrite WaterCooler, which is a huge forum of writers in various stages of their publishing careers.
+I started out on a site called AbsoluteWrite WaterCooler, which is a huge forum of writers at various stages in their publishing careers.
 I found it super helpful.
 Getting a literary agent all the way to submitting manuscripts to New York publishing houses is all on there, and if it’s not, there are tons of smart people who will be able to answer the more complicated questions you might have.
 For younger writers there’s also Wattpad and Figment, where you can post stories and get them reviewed by your peers.
 Good luck!

 How did you get the idea for The Peculiar?